scomup/MathematicalRobotics/docs/3d_rotation_group.md

 ## Euler angles

-The Euler angles are three angles introduced by Leonhard Euler to describe the orientation of a rigid body.
+Euler angles are a set of three angles introduced by Leonhard Euler that are used to describe the orientation or rotation of a rigid body in three-dimensional space.

 * $\alpha$: Often be called as *Roll*, rotation around the x axis.
 * $\beta$: Often be called as *Pitch*, rotation around the y axis.